Snehitc/EnsembleSVR-XACLE/README.md

 > Note:
-> - The results shown above are on validation data.
+> - The results shown above are computed by us for the Validation set, and for the Test set, the results are directly taken from the [official leaderboard](https://xacle.org/results.html).
 > - This repository contains code for `Submission{1,3,4}.` \
 > Repository for `Submission2` implementation will be developed separately in future by another team member of this project; hyperlink to which will be mentioned here soon (hopefully).